 I have always wondered why homes in Texas don't have basements as emergency protection against tornadoes.
 Tornadoes churn across the surface and move quickly; they skip over ditches and holes.

 After the April 2012 spate of tornadoes that hit Dallas suburbs—and the Dallas airport while my uncle was in it—I once again started wondering.
 Basements are the best way to shelter from tornadoes, yet many Tornado Alley parts don't have them.

 I'm not an architect or a home builder, but I'm a compulsive researcher.
 So I've been scouring for trustworthy answers from actual builders and architects.
 I hope the answers I've found here are right, but since I'm not an expert, I'd welcome any real homebuilders from Texas double-checking me and leaving a note in the guestbook below.

 1. The Frost Line

-In the north, housing regulations require home foundations to be dug below the frost line, which may be 5 to 6 feet down.
+In the north, housing regulations require home foundations to be dug below the frost line, which may be five to six feet down.
 Builders must sink the pipes that far down so they won't freeze and break.
 At that point, one might as well build a basement.
 In the south, the frost line tends to be less than a foot, so digging down is an unnecessary expense.